What rental guarantee? Payment, refund and special situations

 2. Can I keep the security deposit if the tenant fails to do the final cleaning?

 • Yes, you can use part of the deposit to cover cleaning costs.
-However, be sure to document the cleaning costs and inform the tenant of the deduction.
+However, remember to keep a record of the cleaning costs and inform the tenant of the retention.

 3. What should I do if the tenant does not pay the rent?